Blitzkid: Impact

 Writing about the band's then-forthcoming retirement, Zachary Ehren of the Huffington Post remarked that "the legend of their music will continue to live on through their dedicated fanbase and the continuous terror they bring to mothers as their children listen to them across the globe."
 Another reviewer had a more modest assessment of the band's impact; while conceding Blitzkid had been "in the Horror Punk spotlight ... for quite some time", it was suggested that that particular spotlight does not shine particularly brightly due to the band's "underground tactics".

-Matt Pathetic, organizer of an annual horror punk festival in New Jersey, reflecting on his perspective of having had the band pester him to be included in 2001, only to become a perennial headliner until their retirement: "Ten years ago a lot of people used to say Blitzkid sounds like the new Misfits.
+Matt Pathetic, organizer of an annual horror punk festival in New Jersey, reflected on his perspective of the band initially pestering him to be included in the 2001 lineup, only to later become a perennial headliner until their retirement: "Ten years ago a lot of people used to say Blitzkid sounds like the new Misfits.
 Well, being involved in this scene for a decade, I can say nowadays there's a lot of bands that sound like Blitzkid."

-But if others see Blitzkid as having left a significant mark, Argyle Goolsby, speaking after the band's last UK gig, is more humble: "I don't have these unreal expectations that we have to have been this ground-breaking blueprint band, I'm not looking for that.
+Blitzkid is often praised as having left a significant mark on the horror punk scene while Argyle Goolsby, speaking after a show in the UK, takes a more humble approach to his work: "I don't have these unreal expectations that we have to have been this ground-breaking blueprint band, I'm not looking for that.
 I'm just looking for someone to play our CD like ten years from now.
 When they have a good day.
 Or a bad day."